dyng/ctrlsf.vim/README.md

 ## Configuration

 - `g:ctrlsf_ackprg` defines the external ack-like program which CtrlSF uses as source.
-By default, CtrlSF use `ack` but you can change it to `ag` for a speed up.
+If nothing is specified, CtrlSF will try *ag* first and fallback to *ack* if *ag* is not available.
+You can also explicitly define it by

     ```vim
     let g:ctrlsf_ackprg = 'ag'